akanadocs/docs-test/ag/envision_reference/env_create_dataset.md

 ### <a id="data-sets"></a>Data Sets

-When a user logs into Envision they are presented with a top level menu consisting of DASHBOARDS, CHARTS, and DATASETS.
-Select the DATASETS menu item.
+When you log into Envision you are presented with a top level menu consisting of *DASHBOARDS*, *CHARTS*, and *DATASETS*.
+Select the *DATASETS* menu item.

 ![Envision](images/env_creating_dataset1.jpg "DATASETS menu on Envision Console")